dplefevre/marine-mammals-classification/README.md

 # Next steps

-* Gather more data when it becomes more public.
+* Gather more data when it becomes available.

 * Train models with (mel) spectrograms and compare the results.